-If you want to learn more about the color changes in the Jade plant and the ways to fix them, read the full article.
+The problem of purple leaves in Jade Plants is easily fixable, and if you want to learn more about the Jade plant’s color changes and how to fix them, read on.

 If only a few foliages turn purple along with red margins, you need not worry.
 It is a biological tendency among succulents.

-However, if many leaves are turning blue exhibiting symptoms of droopiness, limpness, and stunted growth, you must be cautious.
+However, you must be cautious if many leaves turn blue and exhibit droopiness, limpness, and stunted growth.

 Generally, the plants turn purple when stressed due to an unsuitable growing environment.
 Next is because of pest infestation and diseases.